 In 2010, Percy finally took that step back due to health reasons.
 Isabel and Evelyn were now off at university.
 So John, Kath and Philip carried on.

 Percy sadly passed away in 2015, but he leaves behind his legacy.
 Through his children and grandchildren, he instilled his industry knowledge, his lifetime's experience, his talent for photography, his skill with people, and the gift of a good conversation.
 So we carry on, knowing he's watching over our shoulder, offering his comments, raising his eyebrows as only he can.

 Which brings us to today.
 John still runs the shop, still able to solve technical problems with that super-computer brain of his.
 Evelyn provides the occasional photographic service.
 Isabel controls our online presence and creates our marketing material from England.
-Joyce, and now Kath, are enjoying retirement from the shop.
-(Although, Kath is still "the real boss").
+Joyce is now enjoying retirement from the shop.

 In 2017, Morrison Photos celebrated 30 years of business.
 We had a fantastic birthday celebration inviting all of our loyal cutomers to join us for bubbly and cake.
 We welcomed Manx Radio who covered the event live, as well as several reps from businesses we work closely with.